prathmj/starter-bundle/README.md

 #### Placeholder Image
 The placeholder image is displayed on initial view of your creative and when there is an error within your code.
 The image is located in the `./src/images/` folder and can be changed by replacing the file `./src/images/placeholder.jpg`.
-**Note: It is recommended that your placeholder image differs from your creative for debugging.**
+**Note: It is strongly recommended that your placeholder image differs from your creative for debugging.**

+### API Integration
+Link Creatives are HTML5/Javascript applications and thus can pull dynamic data or content directly from API's accessible from the internet.
+A few things to be aware of:

+* There is no persistence in Link web content
+* All external calls must be whitelisted - please contact Ad Operations who can help you with this procedure

-#### Silo
+#### Offline Data Distribution
-Silo manages data on a Link, providing campaigns access to the latest data stored.
-When you make a change to campaign data,
-Silo synchronizes in real time resulting in always up to the date data in your creative.
+Link also provides an offline data store, Silo.
+Silo manages distributing datasets across a fleet of Link, providing campaigns access to the latest data stored.
+When you make a change to campaign data, Silo synchronizes in real time resulting in always up to the date data in your creative.

 When developing locally or offline from an internet connection, data will be simulated from within the bundle at `./src/test-data.js`.
 **Note: To simulate data correctly, data should be copied directly from your dataset in Silo.**